csatzky/csatzky.github.io/index.md

 * _A decrease in trust in cryptocurrency._

 _A Strong Bearish XAG/USD Case:_
-* _A silver indicator value I ≤ -10,
+* _A silver indicator value I ≤ -10,_
-* _A decrease in inflation beyond the expected change in future inflation,
+* _A decrease in inflation beyond the expected change in future inflation,_
-* _A future increase in the long-term risk-free rate,
+* _A future increase in the long-term risk-free rate,_
-* _A decrease in demand for silver as a resource for production,
+* _A decrease in demand for silver as a resource for production,_
-* _A continued increase in trust and acceptance in cryptocurrency._
+* _A continued increase in trust and acceptance in cryptocurrency._"

 ---